MEGA65/open-roms/doc/Development.md

 Please, do not use any internal/unofficial Open ROMs API.
 They WILL change in an incompatible way, you may believe me.
 Using unofficial API of the original ROMs is OK if the routine is marked as supported in the [implementation status](../STATUS.md) document.

-### Compatibility with Open ROMs for Mega65
+### Compatibility with Open ROMs for MEGA65

-The Mega65 Open ROMs build aims to provide a C64-compatible memory map in range `$00000-$0FFFF`.
+The MEGA65 Open ROMs build aims to provide a C64-compatible memory map in range `$00000-$0FFFF`.
 For `$10000` and above, everything is still subject to change.

-Please note, that certain ROM routines are moved to additional Mega65 ROM area (2x8KB is not enough to implement full ROM functionality and additional features) - original locations contain just short compatibility code which remaps memory, calls the real routine, and restores default mapping (that means all blocks unmapped).
-This shouldn't be a problem for original C64 software, but can make a difference for Mega65-aware code; thus, please follow these simple rules:
+Please note, that certain ROM routines are moved to additional MEGA65 ROM area (2x8KB is not enough to implement full ROM functionality and additional features) - original locations contain just short compatibility code which remaps memory, calls the real routine, and restores default mapping (that means all blocks unmapped).
+This shouldn't be a problem for original C64 software, but can make a difference for MEGA65-aware code; thus, please follow these simple rules:

 - do not call ROM routines with .B set to anything other than 0 (and .B set to 0x40 or above is a receipe for disaster!)
 - be aware that ROM routines may restore the default memory mapping by means of MAP/EOM

 Open ROMs interrupt handlers do not touch the ROM mapping, range `0x4000-0xBFFF` can be freely mapped without disabling IRQ or NMI.
-The .Z register is mostly safe to use too - some routines might use it, but they will alwayys restore it's previous state.
+The .Z register is mostly safe to use too - some routines might use it, but they will always restore it's previous state.
 Please be aware, that for maximum compatibility our IRQ/NMI handlers DO NOT store/restore .Z register.

 ### API extensions